House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 DCT Aluminum Table Saw Guide:Clamps

-The DCT Aluminum Table Saw Guide/Clamps is our pick for the best straight edge clamp for the money.
-It’s fully adjustable up to a 32-inch length, and it’s self-clamping, so there’s no need for additional C-clamps.
+The DCT Aluminum Table Saw Guide/Clamps is our pick for the best straight-edge clamp for the money.
+It’s fully adjustable up to a 32-inch length and self-clamping, so there’s no need for additional C-clamps.
 The reinforced aluminum body is rigid and stays straight while you work, and it includes inches and centimeter measurements.
 Hard plastic jaws grip the wood to keep the straight edge in place.

-The only problem we had with the DCT Aluminum Table Saw Guide while we were using it was that the clamping power wasn’t very strong, and we were afraid the hard-plastic jaws would crack.
+The only problem we had with the DCT Aluminum Table Saw Guide while using it was that the clamping power wasn’t very strong, and we were afraid the hard-plastic jaws would crack.

 Pros